ValentinLukacs/Cardano-Compendio/projects/business/scan-trust.md

 ---
 title: Scan Trust
 ---
+ScanTrust is a Lausanne-based smart packaging services company with solutions for product counterfeiting, track and trace and consumer engagement.
+ScanTrust works with QR-Codes to track and trace goods trough the supply-chain from production till consumtion.

+The major fields of activities are:
+* Brand Protection - The ScanTrust technology aims to eliminate counterfeiting to protect established brands
+* Supply Chain tracking - Goods can be tracked trough the whole supply-chain on a single-good level
+* Consumer engagement - Personalized solutions to fit the needs of different audiences

 ### Collaboration
-The Cardano Foundation has exepted to implement a proof-of-concept integration implement a proof of concept integration with ScanTrust to co-develop the Cardano Connector, a blockchain-enabled product provenance and authenticity tool.
-ScanTrust is a Lausanne-based smart packaging services company with solutions for product counterfeiting, track and trace and consumer engagement.
+The Cardano Foundation has exepted to implement a proof-of-concept integration with ScanTrust to co-develop the Cardano Connector, a blockchain-enabled product provenance and authenticity tool.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=6g57R9SQPkY